Codes-of-Aryan/Cathay-Hackathon-/log.md

 somewhat has the data that might be usable here.
 And there's tonnes of data as well.
 This is good, this is really really good.
 Thank fuck.
 That's relief.
 There's still 10 hours left in the hackathon, I should be able to use some assumptions, clean/preprocess data, build a model, and visualise that data as well.
-This is the hope, I needed.
+This is the hope I needed.

+I still can't account for the aircraft type, which I would've really liked to do, but it is what is.
+We move.
+Now we need to calculate/estimate fuel burn for the 200000+ records we have.
+Ideally, this information should be given, since this is the target label, but it's not available online.
+So I gotta do what I gotta do.